-Caroline Firman joined the Sacramento Master Singers in 2015.
+Caroline Bamforth joined the Sacramento Master Singers in 2015.
 With a passion for the arts as both a performer and administrator, Caroline holds her BA in Music from UC Davis and a Master’s degree in Curriculum and Instruction with an emphasis in Arts Education from California State University Sacramento.
-Caroline worked for six years in a variety of roles at the Association of California Symphony Orchestras (ACSO) and returned in 2016 as a contractor to manage the organization’s Annual Conference.
-She holds a full-time job as Program Representative for the Department of Viticulture & Enology at UC Davis, as well as freelances for artist managers, classical music bloggers and other arts leaders.
+Caroline is an experienced event planner and holds her Certified Meeting Professional and Certificate in Meeting Management credentials.
+She worked for six years in a variety of roles at the Association of California Symphony Orchestras (ACSO) and returned in 2016 as a contractor to manage the organization’s Annual Conference.
+She holds a full-time job as Events and Programs Manager for the Department of Viticulture & Enology at UC Davis.

 Carol joined the Camelia Concert Chorale in 1984.
 She recounts that “the group name changed to the Sacramento Master Singers in 1984 on a night when I had missed rehearsal.
 It was rather odd to arrive at my next rehearsal to find out the name was entirely different!”
 Thus began her seven years as a leader of the SMS alto section and frequent soloist in SMS concerts.
 She is a retired music educator with a Bachelor of Arts degree in vocal performance and a Master of Arts in education.
 Her studies focused on opera, but her first love has continued to be choral music.
 Carol’s numerous experiences as a soloist and choral singer include performances under Roger Wagner in the Southern California Honor Choir and under Seiji Okawa and Edo de Waart with the San Francisco Symphony Chorus.